umarhassan-mitodl/21m.011-fall-2024/content/pages/week-8-recitation-8b-listening-reading-goetjen.md

 The **sonata** as a genre has roots in the 17th century in which it referred to a piece for one or more instruments (sonata is from the Italian word meaning "to sound").
 At that time, sonatas could take many forms and involve many different instruments, but as the 18th century progressed, it came to mean a piece for generally one solo instrument alone, or maybe two instruments (generally a solo melody instrument with basso continuo accompaniment).
 By Beethoven's time, this had more or less solidified into subgenres such as the piano sonata (for piano alone), the violin sonata (violin solo with piano accompaniment), and many others.

 Furthermore, it is impossible to talk about Beethoven without considering the impact of his deafness on his life and music.
 While he gradually lost his hearing, rather than losing it all at once, this was something he had to wrestle with throughout his life.
 In fact, at one point in 1802, he considered committing suicide, even going so far as to write a letter to his brothers, now known as the Heiligenstadt Testament, which would have acted as a sort of suicide note.
 However, he never sent the letter and never attempted to take his own life, instead choosing to live with his deafness.
-See [a facsimile of the original letter](https://en.wikipedia.org/wiki/Heiligenstadt_Testament#/media/File:Beethoven_Heiligenstaedter_Testament.jpg), which has been preserved.
+See {{% resource_link "8979515f-3650-42d4-8269-863d106bed12" "a facsimile of the original letter" %}}, which has been preserved.

 In the course of this loss of hearing, he developed ways to cope with it, including constructing a *Gehörmaschine* or hearing machine which was essentially a dome that he put on top of his piano to funnel the sound forward to the player, thereby amplifying it.
-Take a minute to watch [this video about the work that musicologist Tom Beghin and others have done to reconstruct this device](https://www.youtube.com/watch?v=XVqVs_eAN5k) and try to understand Beethoven's experience in playing with hearing loss.
+Take a minute to watch {{% resource_link "75fd4f6f-76c4-457d-8e38-bd2eb5695d6b" "this video about the work that musicologist Tom Beghin and others have done to reconstruct this device" %}} and try to understand Beethoven's experience in playing with hearing loss.

 A couple of the recordings I've assigned for you to listen to are played by Beghin as part of this project.
 All of them are performed on pianos that are similar to what Beethoven would have used.
 They will sound slightly different to Mozart's piano which you listened to last class, but still different from the modern piano.
-Pay attention to these differences as there is a discussion question below about the topic.
-[Here is an image of one of Beethoven's pianos, made by the English piano manufacturer John Broadwood & Sons](https://azure.wgp-cdn.co.uk/app-pianist/posts/BROADWOODLondon1817replicaBeethovensPiano.jpg), founded in 1728 and still operating today.
+Pay attention to these differences as there is a discussion question below about the topic. {{% resource_link "b0ae7a2e-2706-472e-91fd-d93cfb41bde2" "Here is an image of one of Beethoven's pianos, made by the English piano manufacturer John Broadwood & Sons" %}}, founded in 1728 and still operating today.
 Beethoven received this piano in 1818 as a gift from Thomas Broadwood (one of John's sons).

 **Early Period (1792–1802)**